 One of the notorious ghost stories haunting our state is the tale of the headless ghost is known as Joe Baldwin, a brakeman on the east-west railroad line that traversed the rails in Southeastern North Carolina in the nineteenth century.

 As legend has it, poor old Joe lost his noggin in a train accident one night in the spring of 1867.
 On that night the last car of Joe’s train became separated from the engine and the rest of the train just outside of the tiny town of Maco as it neared its final destination of Wilmington.

 Unfortunately, another train was close behind Joe’s train.
 He ran to the back of the car, frantically waving his lantern as the uncoupled car decelerated, and he could see the cyclops eye of the train behind rapidly approaching.
 Joe bravely waved his lantern until the last, but his efforts tragically failed to warn off the other train.
-Baldwin was decapitated when the second train collided with the car.
+Baldwin was decapitated when the second train collided with his car.

 Over the years watchers have reported seeing the Maco Light.
 Many believe it is Joe Baldwin’s lantern, as the trainman searches for his head.
 Even though the light was once absent for over a month it always came back.
 Dark, rainy nights seemed to be Joe’s preference.

 There have always been skeptics.
 After paved highways were constructed in the area, they maintained that the light was merely a reflection.
 An attempt was made to resolve the reflection theory in the mid-1900s.
 A group of observers watched for the light while all traffic in the area was blocked off.
 They saw Joe’s lantern swinging as usual.

 A short time before that, the ghostly lantern had eluded a company of Fort Bragg soldiers armed with rifles, who had decided to end Joe’s nightly excursions.